x080301/AgiProbot/README.md

 ├─ global_registration			-- registering point cloud of full motor to the motor in single-view point cloud ├─ large_motor_segmentation		-- pretraining and fine tuning for part segmentation of full model.
 DL model: PointNet, PointNet++, DGCNN, PCT
-├─ pipeline				-- full pipeline demo for the LCE paper ├─ .gitattributes
+├─ pipeline				-- full pipeline demo for the LCE paper ├─ Rethinking_Attention_Experiment	-- Experiments for "Rethinking the Attention Module Design for Point Cloud Analysis" ├─ .gitattributes
 ├─ .gitignore
 └─ README.md